dbafromthecold/powershellvim/slides.md

 - A file tree explorer for Vim
   + Installed as a plugin
   + Or just pull the code down from Github
-  + Other repos will add file icone
+  + Other repos will add file icons
   + This WILL slow Vim down!

 ---